 The test we did were moderated tests, which meant I would join the online meeting at the same time with the participant, greeting him/her, watching him/her doing tasks and think aloud, taking notes and offering help.
 Moderated tests can gather more useful information because the facilitator got more contextual information.
 Observing participant’s facial expression and actions helped me understand if he/she is confused.
-At some point I would also prob user further based on participant’s think aloud to understand “Why”.
-These qualitative data provides additional insights along the task completion rate, and is of great help to improve the product.
+At some point, I would also prob user further based on participant’s think aloud to understand “Why”.
+These qualitative data provides additional insights along the task completion rate and is of great help to improve the product.

 For each test, I also invited one team member to join me.
 They can help answer some professional questions, or handle technical issues we might encounter during the test.
-It also helps my team members understand what problems users are facing by watching them interacting with the product.
+It also helps my team members understand what problems users are facing by watching them interact with the product.

 My colleague and I offered help when participants couldn’t finish the task or asked for help.
-When I found a participant doing an unexpected activity, I would ask why and let participants further explain his/her logics.
+When I found a participant doing an unexpected activity, I would ask why and let participants further explain his/her logic.

-3. Turning results into actionalbe insights
+3. Turning results into actionable insights

 Then I went back to my previous table of detailed tasks and checked my notes to understand at which specific step the participant failed, and why.
 The corresponding UI part would be where the improvements are needed.